Block a Website

 - Does not change your system settings.

 - Made in Germany with a strong focus on privacy.
-Parental Control enforces the restrictions you set without invading your or your child’s privacy.
-It does not monitor activity.
+Parental Control enforces the restrictions you set without monitoring activity.
 It does not track browsing history or website usage.

 Steps (about 5 minutes)